In political spotlight, Supreme Court embarks on extraordinarily controversial term

 The bold request in the Mississippi case comes before a transformed and evolving court, with three new justices, all conservatives chosen by Trump, added in the last four years.

-The push by Senate Republicans to confirm Justice Amy Coney Barrett before the presidential election last fall gave right-leaning justices a 6 to 3 majority, and the ambitious agenda in her first full term on the court sets the stage for remarkable change.
+The push by Senate Republicans to confirm Justice Amy Coney Barrett before the presidential election last fall gave right-leaning justices a 6-to-3 majority, and the ambitious agenda in her first full term on the court sets the stage for remarkable change.

 There is a danger facing the court as well.
 “The court’s legitimacy rests on being able to show the public that a change in personnel does not mean a dramatic change of law,” Farah Peterson, a legal historian at the University of Chicago Law School, said in a teleconference.
 “And that’s what’s going to be at stake this term.”